Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 Asynchronous versions of these methods exist with a `Async` suffix use [Reactive extensions](https://github.com/ReactiveX/RxJava).

-Specific resource objects have verbs that change the state of the resource in Azure.
-For example:
+Some objects have methods with that change the state of the resource in Azure.
+For example, `restart()` on a `VirtualMachine`:

 ```java
 VirtualMachine vmToRestart = azure.getVirtualMachines().getById(id);
 vmToRestart.restart();
 ```
-These resource collection verbs generally do not have asynchronous versions in the management API.
+These methods generally do not have asynchronous versions in the management libraries.

 ## Lazy resource creation

 A challenge when creating Azure resources arises when a new resource depends on another resource that doesn't yet exist.
 An example is reserving a public IP address and setting up a disk when creating a new virtual machine.
-You don't want to verify reserving the address or the creating the disk, you just want to configure the virtual machine with those resources.
+You don't want to verify reserving the address or the creating the disk, you just want to ensure the virtual machine has those resources when it is created.

 Use `Creatable<T>` objects to define Azure resources for use in your code but only create them when needed in Azure.
-Code written with `Creatable<T>` objects offloads resource creation in the Azure environment to the management API, boosting performance.
+Code written with `Creatable<T>` objects defers resource creation in the Azure environment to the management libraries, which create them only when they are needed and in parallel with other resources when possible.

 Generate `Creatable<T>` objects through the resource collections' `define()` verb: